 Making a qualified written request can also be very useful if you're facing a foreclosure.

-A qualified written request, or QWR, is a written letter sent to the servicer that:
+A qualified written request (QWR), is a written request sent to the servicer that:

 To qualify as a QWR, the letter must enable the servicer to be able to identify the borrower's loan account, as well as include a statement of the reasons why the borrower believes that the account is in error or a detailed description of the information the borrower is seeking.